-Id .
-PLUMS APPLICATION MATERIALS TO CONTROL EXPLANATIONS i DORMANT.
+APPLICATION MATERIALS TO CONTROL EXPLANATIONS 1.
+D@RMANT.
 Apply just before growth starts.
-Lime-sulphur, 121⁄2 gallons, and water to make 100 gallons, for scale insects, or 3% oil for mites or scale.
+Lime-sulphur, $12\frac{1}{2}$ gallons, and water to make 100 gallons, for scale insects, or 3% oil for mites or scale.
 Scale insects and mites.
-Whether or not this application is neces- sary will depend on the prevalence of scale or mite egs. ~ PRE-BLOSSOM.
-Just as leaf buds burst and before lossoms open.
-Lead arsenate, 3 lbs. plus corrective.
-(See Section 60) and water to make 100 gallons.
+Whether or not this application is necessary will depend on the prevalence of scale or mite eggs.
+2. PRE-BLOSSOM.
+Just as leaf buds burst and before blossoms open.
+Lead arsenate, 3 lbs., and water to make 100 gallons.
 Curculio.
 Beetles coming out from hibernation feed on the opening buds.
-This appli- cation is important. . rî PETAL-FALL.
+This application is important.
+3. PETAL-FALL.
 Just after the petals have fallen.
-Wettable or flotation sulphur and lead arsenate, 3 lbs. plus corrective.
-(See Section 60) in 100 gallons.
+Lime-sulphur, 21⁄2 gallons, lead arsenate, 3 lbs., and water to make 100 gallons.
 Curculio, leaf-spot and brown-rot.
+Japanese varieties should not be sprayed with lime-sulphur, substitute dry-mix or a wettable sulphur (See Sections 10 to 14) and use not more than 2 lbs. of arsenate of lead in 100 gallons of spray.
 4. TWO-WEEKS.
 Ten days to two weeks after No. 3.
-Wettable or flotation sulphur and lead arsenate, 3 lbs. plus corrective (See Section 60) in 100 gallons.
+Lime-sulphur, 21⁄2 gallons, lead arsenate, 3 lbs., and water to make 100 gallons.
 Curculio, leaf-spot and brown-rot.
 The number of early summer applica- tions necessary will depend on the prevalence of leaf-spot and curculio.
-Leaf-spot is not serious in some dis- tricts. ິດ LATE SUMMER.
+Leaf-spot is not serious in some districts.
+5. LATE SUMMER.
 About one month before harvest.
-Wettable or flotation sulphur, 4-6 lbs., in 100 gallons.
-See Section 12.
+Lime-sulphur, 1 gallon, and water to make 100 gallons.
 Brown-rot and leaf-spot.
-This is an important application in the control of brown-rot. ò SPECIAL.
+This is an important application in the control of brown-rot.
+6. SPECIAL.
 One week to ten days before harvest.
 Sulphur dust (with small percentage of a fluffer), or a non-staining spray.
-(See Sections 12 and 13.)
+(See Sections 12 to 15).
 Brown-rot.
 This application is very important to prevent the development of rot as the fruit ripens and during transit.